coditas-llp/angular-starter/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Code folder structure
-This project is divided into core, shared and feature-modules based on uses cases
+This project is divided into core, shared and feature-modules based on use cases

 ```
 src